Baileys Frosting

 image of baileys frosting made in a kitchen aid with a paddle attachment

-However, if you like using a whisk attachment you can use that too.
+However, if you like using a whisk attachment, you can use that too.

-I usually use a whisk attachment when I make frosting for cupcakes, because I like my frosting to be a bit lighter when it’s piled high on a cupcake.
+I usually use a whisk attachment when I make frosting for cupcakes because I like my frosting to be a bit lighter when it’s piled high on a cupcake.

 image of baileys frosting on a whisk attachment for a stand mixer

-No matter which attachment you end up using, the most important step is to let your mixer run on the lowest speed for a couple minutes once it’s made.
+No matter which attachment you end up using, the most important step is to let your mixer run on the lowest speed for a couple of minutes once it’s made.

-This is what gives the frosting it’s silky smooth consistency.
+This is what gives the frosting its silky smooth consistency.

 How Much Frosting Does This Recipe Make?